ffdo/ffdo-ansible/README.md

 ## The Vagrantfile

 The Vagrantfile and the host and group vars in this repo should be used to quickly create a "test community" in the future.
+Ideally if you type `vagrant up` you should get a working test community, but currently without uplinks.

 ## TODO